ATTX-project/etl/wf-API/README.md

 Where `$versionNb` is the version number specified under `app.py` in `version` variable (used in the URL), but also in the `build.gradle` (same variable but used for the build).

-for the database configuration see `database.conf` file.
+For the database configuration see `database.conf` file.

 ## Running Tests